Recycling and waste collections from mid to late 2025

 When will these changes happen?

 The new contract will be in place from 5 April 2025.
-The successful contractor will need time to bring in a new service.
-The council is not expecting major changes to take place until 31 October 2025.
+The successful contractor will need time to bring in a new scheme.
+The council is not expecting major changes to collections until October 2025.

 Go to top